 - Monocular (optional)

 Having a waterproof monocular allows you to scout places with your sight, instead of having to go to said places and use up your precious energy.

 Depending on your climate you might need to deal with extreme cold.
 Below is some equipment that you might need.

 Lightweight but durable snowshoes would be required for areas with snow.
-MSR women’s Lightning Ascent snowshoes are durable and lighter that men’s shoes.
+MSR lightning ascent women’s snowshoes are durable and lighter that men’s shoes, but magnesium snowshoes (army issue) might be a better option.
 The first hikers to hike the PCT from Mexico to Canada in winter wore those.

 - Warm jacket

 It should be made of wool or synthetic materials for durability and to retain insulation if you sleep wearing them.
 Make sure the fleece jacket fits when wearing the other jackets.